6 REASONS WHY I SWITCHED TO SQUARESPACE

 In conclusion, I am very happy that I made the switch and I honestly wish I had done it sooner.
 Squarespace makes it super easy to launch and edit your site.
 You get a clean, modern and professional-looking site in a breeze.
 Even though I was skeptical at first about being able to customize it, I was very pleasantly surprised at how many options there were.

 Last but not least, even if you decide to hire someone to do the web design for you (hint hint), I still recommend going with Squarespace because you'll have a much easier time maintaining the website afterward.
-Having said that, if you'd like to check out my services and hire me to do your web design, feel free to get in touch :)
+If you'd like to hire me to do your web design, feel free to get in touch :)